Dog Anxiety: Signs, Causes & How to Help

 The Gut-Brain Connection

-Research has found that dogs with digestive problems show significantly more signs of anxiety compared to those with healthy guts (Mondo et al., Heliyon, 2020).
-Yet most dog anxiety treatment plans completely ignore this connection.
+Research has confirmed this link directly: dogs with digestive problems show significantly more signs of anxiety and phobic behavior compared to those with healthy guts (Mondo et al., Heliyon, 2020).
+Yet most dog anxiety treatment plans completely skip this piece.
+Training and environmental adjustments matter — but they're treating symptoms while ignoring a root cause.
+Gut health is whole-body health, and it directly shapes how your dog handles stress, reacts to triggers, and maintains emotional balance.

-How to Help an Anxious Dog
+How to Help Your Anxious Dog

 Environmental Modifications

-Calming music or white noise masks anxiety-triggering sounds like thunderstorms or fireworks.
-Soft rock and reggae have shown particular promise in reducing stress in kenneled dogs (Bowman et al., Physiology & Behavior, 2017).
-Pheromone diffusers release synthetic versions of the calming pheromones mother dogs produce, working subtly in the background to reduce stress hormones.
+Create a designated safe space your dog can retreat to: a crate with comfortable bedding, a quiet corner, or a room away from household activity.
+Calming music or white noise can mask anxiety-triggering sounds — soft rock and reggae have shown particular effectiveness in reducing stress in kenneled dogs (Bowman et al., Physiology & Behavior, 2017).
+Pheromone diffusers that release synthetic versions of the calming signals mother dogs produce can work subtly in the background to lower baseline stress.

-Training and Desensitization Approaches
+Training and Desensitization

 Physical Exercise and Mental Enrichment